fatiando/community/GOVERNANCE.md

 responsible.
-It is expected that they will employ standard IT safety procedures to secure shared passwords and their own accounts (using a password manager, enabling two-factor authentication, avoiding duplication of passwords, etc).
+It is expected that they will employ standard IT safety procedures to secure shared passwords and their own accounts (using a password manager, enabling two-factor authentication, avoiding reuse of passwords, etc).

 ### Package Author